 Instead, you need to remember to continue to find new core keywords across the entire spectrum:

-You should still have all of the keywords that I listed to being with, it’s just important you don’t get stuck with the same keyword.
+You should still have all of the keywords that I listed, to begin with; it’s just important you don’t get stuck with the same keyword.

 Keywords Aren’t Exact

-One of the biggest “aha” moments you’ll have as a beginner in PPC is when you find out that when it comes to keywords, what you see is never what you get.
+One of the biggest “aha” moments you’ll have as a beginner in PPC is finding out that when it comes to keywords, what you see is never what you get.